lchen198/wypyplus/README.md

 ## WyPyPlus vs Other Wiki Software

-WyPyPlus is the result of a deep meditation to find out the essental of wiki and get rid of everything else.
+WyPyPlus is the result of a deep meditation to find out the essential of wiki and get rid of everything else.
 It is the purest form of wiki packed in the tiniest space possible.

 I tried many solutions in the last decade including MoinMoin wiki, DokuWiki, TiddlyWiki, ZIM，Emacs Org mode and many more.
 I take work-related notes with Org mode and it works well for me.

 I want to keep control of my personal data.
 Cloud-based services are not ideal for me.
-Desktop wiki often have display issues when running across multi platforms and various size of screens.
+Desktop wiki often have display issues when running across multi platforms and various sizes of screens.
 Setting up a personal wiki server is not easy.
 I would set up a Linux and secure it, configure a web front-end, and initialize a database.
-After that I also need to worry about backing up the data and keep the system up-to-date.
+After that I also need to worry about backing up the data and keeps the system up-to-date.
 The more features it has, the higher maintenance cost I need to pay.
 Things add up pretty quickly.

 ### The key feature of WyPyPluse is the lack of features.
 (AKA Less is More)